t-chx/blog/_posts/2015-09-14-https-books.md

 author: samypesse
 ---

-Starting today, books homepages and content on gitbooks.io will be served over HTTPS.
+Starting today, we're enabling HTTPS for all books served on gitbook.com.

 <!-- more -->

-Books content and homepage are by default served under `username.gitbooks.io/book/`.
-We've now enabled SSL connection to these hostname.
-This will provide a more secure and reliable experience to the readers, and also improve SEO.
+By default books and homepages are served under `username.gitbooks.io/book/`.
+These books can now be accessed over HTTPS, thus providing a more reliable and secure experience to readers, while also improving SEO.

-HTTPS is only working for books using default domain name, if your book is using a custom domain name, it currently can't be served under HTTPS.
+HTTPS isn't enabled for books using custom domains, this isn't yet possible for technical reasons.
+That might change in a few months thanks to the Linux Foundation's [Let's Encrypt](https://letsencrypt.org/) effort.